GlobalFishingWatch/pelagos-client/README.md

 The project contains both automated unit and integration tests.

-* Unit tests are run with `make test-unit`.
+* Unit tests are run with `make unit-tests`.

-* Integration tests are run with `make test-integration`.
+* Integration tests are run with `make integration-tests`.

-* To develop new tests, run `make server-integration`.
-This starts a server like `make server` does, opens a browser connected to a selenium webdriver and a python command line with a selenium driver in the variable "driver".
+* To develop new tests, run `make test-server`.
+This starts a server like `make dev-server` does, opens a browser connected to a selenium webdriver and a python command line with a selenium driver in the variable "driver".
 This command is not meant to be run inside the vm, as it needs to communicate with your local chrome instance.